gerryvel/NMEA2000-AIS-Gateway/README.md

 Click on the name of each repository, then click on "Code" and select "Download ZIP".
 Then in the Arduino IDE: Sketch, Include library, select Add .ZIP library and select the location of the downloaded libraries for each of the three libraries and install them one by one.

 Then download the [repository](https://github.com/gerryvel/NMEA2000-AIS-Gateway/archive/refs/heads/main.zip) as ZIP file and upack it.
+Or make a fork and clone directly with VS-Code the Github-Repo and work.

 ## Hardware